We Love Photographers!

 Andrew is responsible for growing the PhotoShelter user base, ensuring members are getting the most from the service, and hosting the annual company BBQ.
 He served for four years as the company's VP of Marketing.
 He was previously a Senior Product Manager with OPEN, the small business team at American Express, handling customer marketing for the Centurion, Platinum, Gold and Green charge cards.
 Earlier in his career, Andrew held a variety of marketing, public relations and consulting roles, starting with political campaign management.
 Andrew holds an MBA from Columbia University's Graduate School of Business, a BA from University of Michigan.
 Andrew frequently photographs his two kids, and anything he cooks.

 Allen is an avid photographer and frequently speaks on how photographers can use online marketing to grow their businesses.
 Before PhotoShelter, Allen served as a founding employee and Senior Vice President of Engineering at HotJobs.com, where he assisted in the company's massive growth from a 4-person start-up to a publicly-held company with over 675 employees.
 He oversaw a staff of 50 engineers, and was responsible for the development of HotJobs.com, Softshoe, and a number of internal applications.
 Allen graduated from Yale University with a Bachelor's degree in Music with distinction in the major.
-He serves on the board of the Eddie Adams Workshop, the leading student and young professionals' photojournalism workshop.
 Allen flosses daily.

 Jeffrey is responsible for the strength, speed and performance of all things PhotoShelter.
 He was previously a technical lead on Yahoo!'s Production Network Engineering Group, where he managed the network and security for over 100,000 devices and over 100 gigabits per second of Internet connectivity.
 Jeffrey has a BS in Information Science from Syracuse University where he was awarded the John R. Weitzel Award for Information Systems Research.
 Jeffrey speaks binary fluently, and claims to be 1000110.